 - The normal test will work if the data come from a simple, random sample and the population is approximately normally distributed, or the sample size is large.

 When testing a single population proportion use a normal test for a single population proportion if the data comes from a simple, random sample, fill the requirements for a binomial distribution, and the mean number of success and the mean number of failures satisfy the conditions: np > 5 and nq > 5 where n is the sample size, p is the probability of a success, and q is the probability of a failure.

 The hypothesis test itself has an established process.
 This can be summarized as follows:

 - Determine H0 and Ha.
 Remember, they are contradictory.

 - Determine the distribution for the test.

-- Compare the preconceived α with the p-value, make a decision (reject or do not reject H0), and write a clear conclusion using English sentences.
+- Compare the calculated test statistic with the Z critical value determined by the level of significance required by the test and make a decision (cannot reject H0 or cannot accept H0), and write a clear conclusion using English sentences.